ShivaneeShrivas/Shivanee_iitk_sde/README.md

 Overview
 ChemE Research Companion is an AI-powered assistant designed to help Chemical Engineering students and researchers organize experimental notes, generate professional reports, and interact with an intelligent chatbot (ChemBot) for guidance.

-The system provides:
-Automated report generation from lab notes
-Literature review and procedure formatting
-Safety and sustainability analysis
-Data visualization support
-Chat-based Q&A and research assistance

-Features:
-Category - Description
-AI Agent - Converts raw experimental notes into structured scientific reports Chatbot (ChemBot) -	Provides intelligent suggestions, answers queries, and research guidance Sustainability - Advisor	Adds sustainability and safety notes automatically Data Visualization -	Auto-generates simple plots from tabular data Export Options	- Export reports as PDF or Google Docs Dark Mode	Smooth and accessible UI for all users
+The core function is Automated Report Generation, where the AI Agent converts raw experimental notes directly into structured scientific reports.
+Enhancing the research workflow, the Chatbot (ChemBot) provides instant Q&A, literature review, and research assistance, offering intelligent suggestions and guidance.
+Crucially, the Sustainability Advisor feature ensures rigorous standards by automatically adding safety and sustainability analysis notes to procedures.
+For data handling, the system includes Data Visualization support, auto-generating simple plots from tabular data.
+Finally, user experience is prioritized with Dark Mode for an accessible UI, and robust Export Options allowing reports to be saved as PDF or Google Docs.

 ## System Architecture